francescoo22/masters-thesis/chapters/5-Annotation-System.typ

 #pagebreak(to:"odd")

 // TODO: the word "function" must refer to functions in the rules.
-The word "method" must refer to funciton statements
+The word "method" must refer to function statements
 // TODO: Fix Chapter vs Section while using @
 // TODO: consistency in rules names (in the way unique, shared, borrowed are abbreviated)
 // TODO: decide whether to put call, if ecc. in italic
 // TODO: decide whether to put unique, shared, borrowed in italic
-// TODO: decide whether to put nomi delle regole in italic
+// TODO: decide whether to put rule names in italic

 = Annotation System<cap:annotation-system>